mbenelli/markdown-cv/index.md

 `2004-2013`
 __Software Developer and Consultant__, Florence, Fabriano (AN) and Forli (FC), Italy

-Industial automation, artificial vision, telecommunication, firmware.
+Industial automation, artificial vision, telecomunication, firmware.

 `2002-2003`
 __Montecatini Research Center__, Marina di Ravenna (RA, Italy)

+Study of emergent behavior in complex systems.
+Implementation of software for simulations and data analysis.

 ## Education

 `1996-2003`
 __Master Degree in Physics, University of Bologna.__

 Thesis presented in "Recent Results on Random Boolean Networks" at "3rd National Conference on System Science" (2004)